-Drive south from Mérida towards Uman.
+Drive south from Mérida towards Umán.
 Follow the signs to Muna on Highway 261.
-After 35 minutes, at the 187 Kilometer marker, you’ll come to a little town near Hacienda Yaxcopoil (YASH-coh-poh-EEL), which is Maya for “the place of the green Alamo trees.”
-You can recognize the hacienda by its beautiful arch, painted in a deep mostaza color.
+After 35 minutes, at the 187 km marker, you’ll come to a little town near Hacienda Yaxcopoil, which is Maya for “the place of the green poplar trees.”
+You will recognize the hacienda by its beautiful arch, painted a deep mustard yellow color.
 Park outside and walk through the arch, allowing your imagination to take you back hundreds of years.

-Is a hacienda where time stands still.
-You’ll roam freely through the rooms in the casa principal.
-There you will see the large lounges and drawing rooms with high ceilings, walls with painted stencils, original mosaico floor tiles, and European furniture in every room.
+This is a hacienda where time stands still.
+You’ll roam freely through the rooms in the main house.
+There you will see the large lounges and drawing rooms with high ceilings, walls with painted stencils, original mosaic floor tiles, and European furniture in every room.
 There is an impressive Casa de Máquinas here also, with examples of the machinery used to process henequén.

-By now you might be getting hungry, so continue south on Highway 261.
-At the 182 Kilometer marker, you’ll see the left turn signs towards Hacienda Temozon Sur.
-Follow the signs to the parking lot.
-Leaving your car, you’ll smell the sweet air and hear the birds of Temozon, the most palatial of the restored haciendas.
+Continue south on Highway 261.
+At the 182 km marker, you’ll see the left turn signs towards Hacienda Temozón Sur.
+When you get out of your car, you’ll smell the sweet air and hear the birds of Temozón, the most palatial of the restored haciendas.
 The entrance leads up stairways, past the unique dolphin-head waterspouts, to the grand terrace.
-This hacienda, renovated by Mérida resident architect Salvador Reyes-Rios for Roberto Hernandez of Banamex, was chosen for a summit meeting between President Bill Clinton and Presidente Ernesto Zedillo of Mexico in 1999, and again for President George W. Bush and Presidente Felipe Calderón in 2007.
+This hacienda, renovated by Mérida resident architect Salvador Reyes-Ríos for Roberto Hernández of Banamex, was chosen for a summit meeting between President Bill Clinton and Presidente Ernesto Zedillo of México in 1999, and again for President George W. Bush and Presidente Felipe Calderón in 2007.
 If you’re hungry, you can enjoy a delicious gourmet meal for a reasonable price.
 The service is impeccable, the food outstanding, and the occasional peacock adds to the peaceful and exotic setting.
 If you plan to spend the night here, be prepared for a luxurious experience at a luxurious price.
 But you don’t have to spend the night to enjoy Temozón.

 Return to Highway 261 and continue south.
 After Kilometer 176, look for the signs to Hacienda Ochil (oh-CHEEL) on your right.
 Hacienda Ochil is every bit as historically interesting as Yaxcopoil, but with the added pleasure of several artisan workshops, a gift shop, and a small hacienda museum.
-Here you can watch master craftsmen teach younger artisans to work in leather, stone, metal, wood and henequen.
+Here you can watch master craftsmen teach younger artisans to work in leather, stone, metal, wood, and henequen.
 Although most of the products are commissioned, you can purchase some of their work in the gift shop.
-If you’re looking for a genuine henequen or a nice cotton hammaca, you can find them here at a reasonable price.
+If you’re looking for genuine Henequén or a nice cotton hammock, you can find them here at a reasonable price.
 Ochil is a charming and intimate hacienda that houses an informal restaurant, a gift shop, artisan workshops, and a museum.
 The museum has many interesting photographs that trace the history and restoration of Ochil, as well as examples of products and artifacts from when the haciendas were in full operation.

 One of the pleasures of Ochil is simply strolling around the grounds, enjoying the lush gardens.
 If you walk behind the restaurant and down the path, you will be pleasantly surprised by a half-hidden cenote.

 On the north outskirts of Mérida, heading toward Progreso: